ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-toolbar-separator}

 You can divide toolbar elements with a separator to create logically connected groups.
-To instantiate a separator, use the `ToolbarSeparatorView` class.
+To instantiate a separator, use the {@link module:ui/toolbar/toolbarseparatorview~ToolbarSeparatorView `ToolbarSeparatorView`} class.
 Adding the created instance between desired components will separate them visually.

 ```js
 import { ButtonView, ToolbarSeparatorView, ToolbarView,  } from '@ckeditor/ckeditor5-ui';